10 Best Beaches in Corfu, Greece

 Dassia Beach in Dassia

-Dassia is less than two miles south of Ipsos and is the town we stayed in during our trip.
+Dassia is less than two miles south of Ipsos and is one of the towns we’ve stayed in during our visits to Corfu.

 There are some beach chairs with umbrellas, a deck/pier you can jump off of into the sea, and a stretch of some incredible restaurants.

-We ate at Ta Diktia on our last night and this was our only time at Dassia Beach, but it was nice enough to add to the list of best beaches in Corfu!
+We ate at Ta Diktia on our last night, and that’s the only time we’ve been to Dassia Beach.
+Though we only admired it from the outdoor seating area at a restaurant, it was nice enough to add to this list of the best beaches in Corfu!

 Recommendation: Get dinner and drinks at Ta Diktia!